Mel Owens: University of Michigan

 Owens enrolled at the University of Michigan in 1976.
-He played college football for Bo Schembechler's Michigan Wolverines football teams from 1977 to 1980.
-As a redshirt freshman and sophomore, he started a total of three games for the 1977 and 1978 Michigan Wolverines football teams.
-He was injured in 1978 versus Notre Dame.
+He played college football for Bo Schembechler's Michigan Wolverines football teams from 1976 to 1980.
+As a true freshman in 1976, Owens moved from strong safety to outside linebacker to inside linebacker.
+As a sophomore, he played principally as a backup to Jerry Meter.
+He gained note, however, for personally stopping two fourth-down plays in the fourth quarter against Ohio State to help the 1977 Michigan team win the Big Ten Conference championship and advance to the Rose Bowl.

+As a junior, he started the first two games of the season at inside linebacker for the 1978 Michigan Wolverines football team, but he was injured in the second game against Notre Dame.

-Owens emerged as a starter in all 12 games for the 1979 Michigan Wolverines football team.
+As a redshirt junior, Owens started all 12 games at outside linebacker for the 1979 Michigan Wolverines football team.
 That year, he had 42 tackles and 26 assists.
+He starred in the Michigan State game, hitting Spartan quarterback Bert Vaughan and forcing an errant pass that was intercepted by Michael Harden.
+Later in the same game, he recovered a Michigan State fumble at midfield.

-As a senior, Owens started 11 of 12 games at outside linebacker for the 1980 Michigan Wolverines football team that compiled a 10-2 record, finished #4 in the AP and UPI polls, and outscored opponents 322 to 129.
-During the 1980 season, Owens tallied 52 tackles, 37 assists, and an interception.
+As a senior, Owens started 11 of 12 games at outside linebacker for the 1980 Michigan Wolverines football team that compiled a 10–2 record, finished No. 4 in the AP and UPI polls, and outscored opponents 322 to 129.
+During the 1980 season, Owens tallied 52 solo tackles, 37 assists, and an interception.
 He was selected as a first-team All-Big Ten Conference player in 1980.

-Owens concluded his collegiate career with 125 tackles, 79 assists, and three interceptions.
+Owens concluded his collegiate career with 125 solo tackles, 79 assists, and three interceptions.
 He played in the 1978 and 1981 Rose Bowls and the 1979 Gator Bowl while at Michigan.
 He graduated with a bachelor's degree in political science.